segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Yes.
 You can track dynamically generated elements like modals (for example) using the Visual Tagger.

-### Does Visual Tagger have a data layer so that I can make use of data that's not visually on the page?
+### Does Visual Tagger have a data layer so that I can make use of data that's not rendered on the page?

-Currently,  only information that is visually present on the page will be available for use in the Visual Tagger.
+Currently, only information that is visually present on the page is available for use in the Visual Tagger.

 ### How can I tell which events were created using Visual Tagger versus which were implemented using code?